 Disney Fans of All Ages Can Dress Up

-We have personally opted to do the MNSSHP each time we have been in town on a party night, even though we have rarely made it until close.
-Meeting unique characters, the special parade and fireworks, in addition to shorter attraction wait times have been enough to justify the cost for us.
+We have personally opted to do Mickey’s Not-So-Scary Halloween Party each time we have been in town on a party night, even when we knew we couldn’t stay until close.
+Meeting unique characters, the special parade, stage show, and fireworks, in addition to shorter attraction wait times have been enough to justify the cost for us.

 If you have smaller kids or are bummed that not all of the attractions are open during the party I would recommend skipping Mickey’s Not-So-Scary Halloween Party.
 Often you can get more park time for your family by adding on an additional day to a multi-day ticket (instead of that pool day you were considering) than by buying the party ticket.

-Have you done the Mickey’s Not-So-Scary Halloween Party?
+Have you gone to Mickey’s Not-So-Scary Halloween Party?
 What was your favorite thing about the event?
 Did you think it was worth the additional cost?